 Prerequisites

-Ensure the Backorder add-on is enabled.
+To start using backorders, you must ensure the Backorder add-on is enabled.

 Enabling backorders